-The 2021 Formula 1 season will get underway at the Bahrain International Circuit in March, due to the Australian Grand Prix being pushed back later into the calendar.
+The Formula 1 season will get underway at the Bahrain International Circuit for the second consecutive year in 2022 with the season opener taking place there in March.

 The circuit has played host to the Bahrain Grand Prix since its inauguration in 2004.

 Based in Sakhir, the 'Grand Prix Circuit' covers a distance of 3.363 miles and features 15 turns, and was the first Formula 1 race to be held in the Middle East.

 Initially, the Bahrain Grand Prix was held during daylight hours, but from 2014, to commemorate the tenth anniversary of the first staging of the Bahrain Grand Prix, the event became a night race.

 Seven-time World Champion Michael Schumacher had the honour of winning the first Bahrain Grand Prix for Ferrari in 2004, while Fernando Alonso was the first repeat winner of the race, taking P1 in 2005 and again in 2006 after seeing off Schumacher in a race-long battle, making 2006 one of the all-time classic Bahrain GPs.

 The 2014 Bahrain Grand Prix can be uttered in the same sentence as Lewis Hamilton came out on top against then Mercedes team-mate Nico Rosberg in a back-and-forth battle to the line.